marek094/persian/README.md

 ## Data

-This section is relevant only to experiements in Chapter 4.
+This section is relevant only to experiments in Chapter 4.
 Please download data from [Google Research Repository](https://github.com/google-research/google-research/tree/master/dnn_predict_accuracy).
 Create this repository
 ```bash
 $ cd path/to/this/repo